The History of Nexus Family Healing

 We renovated several of our agency campuses to create more therapeutic environments.

-- At Nexus-Gerard, we built an addition to serve younger youth ages 6-10 and support youth who needed shorter treatment experiences.
+- At the Gerard campus, we built an addition to serve younger youth ages 6-10 and support youth who needed shorter treatment experiences.

-- Nexus-Indian Oaks built six cozy cottages and two multi-story homes on campus.
+- At the Manteno campus, we built six cozy cottages and two multi-story homes on campus.
 With private bedrooms, the new cottages now provide safety and comfort for youth in residence.

-- We broke ground and built two new foster care homes at Nexus-Onarga.
-Our foster care homes help youth and their families with the transition and reunification process after completing a Nexus-Onarga Residential Treatment program.
+- We broke ground and built two new foster care homes at the Onarga campus.
+Our foster care homes help youth and their families with the transition and reunification process after completing a residential treatment program.
 These foster care homes are fully equipped, move-in ready homes for youth in foster care and our live-in foster parents.

-A new state-of-the-art workshop was completed for the Industrial Technology Program at Nexus-Onarga.
+A new state-of-the-art workshop was completed for the Industrial Technology Program at the Onarga campus.
 The program was created in 2005 by Industrial Arts Instructor Bill Chivers to teach youth about woodworking and auto mechanics.
 Our vocational training instructors provide hands-on experiences to teach our youth practical skills and help them understand the responsibility and rules of maintaining a safe environment.

-Nexus-Gerard started a partnership with FACTS (now known as Nexus-FACTS) to expand Collaborate Intensive Bridging Services to more Minnesota Counties.
+Nexus started a partnership with a community provider, FACTS (which later became part of the Nexus organization), to expand Collaborate Intensive Bridging Services to more Minnesota counties.
 Our Collaborate Intensive Bridging Services is based on the concept that a child is best treated with their family in the home.
 This treatment model involves a combination of intensive in-home therapy and a brief placement in an intensive treatment center.
 Hennepin and Olmsted Counties joined Dakota County to participate in this program.

 Alternative forms of therapy are introduced throughout our agencies, one of the most significant being Trauma-Focused Cognitive Behavior Therapy (TF-CBT).
 We continued to explore other forms of interventions such as equine therapy, Eye Movement Desensitization and Reprocessing (EDMR) therapy, sensory integration, and mindfulness/yoga.
 These forms of therapy help us treat youth experiencing some of the toughest situations using trauma-informed care.

-With an interest in expanding its expertise in children's mental health to serve a greater number of youth and families in the community, Nexus-Gerard began exploring the possibility of creating outpatient services.
-In 2015, Nexus-Gerard was awarded a contract with Mower County Family Services collaborative to provide mental health service to children and families referred by local schools.
-The response was overwhelmingly positive, with Nexus-Gerard now serving all Austin Public schools and providing outpatient services through clinics in Austin and Albert Lea, MN.
+With an interest in expanding its expertise in children’s mental health to serve a greater number of youth and families in the community, Nexus began exploring the possibility of creating outpatient services in the Austin, MN area.
+In 2015, Nexus was awarded a contract with Mower County Family Services collaborative to provide mental health service to children and families referred by local schools.

-We expanded our foster care and in-home services to North Dakota when Nexus-PATH (formerly PATH North Dakota Inc.) joined our family.
+We expanded our foster care and in-home services to North Dakota when PATH North Dakota Inc. joined our family.

-Today, we offer a variety of services for North Dakota children and families: three different levels of foster care, independent living, supervised independent living, outpatient, school-based case management, assessments, treatment planning and coordination, relief care, parent-to-parent mentoring, crisis planning and intervention, family reunification, and psychiatric residential treatment.
+Today, we offer a variety of services for North Dakota children and families: treatment foster care, independent living, supervised independent living, school linked case management, assessments, treatment planning and coordination, relief care, parent-to-parent mentoring, crisis planning and intervention, family reunification, and psychiatric residential treatment.

-The Nexus Foundation for Family Healing was established in 2018 to advance the mission and goals of Nexus Family Healing and related agencies by securing philanthropic investments to support operations, advance key strategic initiatives, enhance and expand services, and promote long term economic stability.
+The Nexus Foundation for Family Healing was established in 2018 to advance the mission and goals of Nexus Family Healing by securing philanthropic investments to support operations, advance key strategic initiatives, enhance and expand services, and promote long term economic stability.
 The Foundation leverages the expertise of a separate Board of Directors solely dedicated to engaging and stewarding donors across our four states of operation.
-Contributions raised provide direct support to Nexus Family Healing agencies and the children, families, and adults served at the local level while also advancing strategic initiatives for the overall organization.
+Contributions raised provide direct support to Nexus Family Healing programs and the children, families, and adults served while also advancing strategic initiatives for the overall organization.
 Learn more about the ways you can donate to Nexus.

 We opened our Diagnostic Center at Nexus-Woodbourne where we serve all gender youth who have been or are at risk of commercial sexual exploitation.
 We’re committed to providing a safe environment—free from re-traumatizing stimuli—where youth can develop trusting relationships and build coping skills that will help them continue on their path toward wellness.
 Treatment and clinical services are provided by licensed, trauma-certified social workers and counselors, health services are provided by licensed health care staff, and educational services are provided on-site with a focus on life and vocational skills development.